pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 - collapse or summarize top-level sections;
 - replace sections with narrative text.

-If the output does not match Reference RM — Roadmap Skeletal Template and subtemplates exactly → OUTPUT IS INVALID.
+If the output does not match Reference RM — Roadmap Skeletal Template and subtemplates exactly → **OUTPUT IS INVALID**.

 #### Reference RM — Roadmap Skeletal Template